 The No Project Alternative would not result in regional land use impacts in the near future.
+Potentially, early shutdown of SONGS 2 & 3 under the No Project Alternative could make some land, that is currently off-limits, accessible to the general public.
 However, development scenarios foreseeable under the No Project Alternative could result in new generation or transmission facilities in San Diego County, or elsewhere in southern California, to compensate for the eventual loss of generation at SONGS.
 Construction of new or increased use of existing power plants may create impacts to land use, recreation, or agricultural lands beyond the vicinity of the Proposed Project.
 Although construction and operation of new power plants and transmission lines would be necessary, their locations and development schedules cannot be predicted at this time.
 However, some impacts would be typical of electric generation and transmission projects, and can be discussed generally.